Insurance Corporation of British Columbia: Rates and finances

-Rates applicable to ICBC's basic automobile insurance coverage are subject to the review of, and are set by, the British Columbia Utilities Commission.
-In practice, however, the Cabinet of the provincial government controls ICBC’s rate setting through its power to set target financial outcomes (such as capital reserve ratios and profits), and through its ability to issue Special Directives to the BCUC.
+Rates applicable to ICBC's basic automobile insurance coverage are subject to the review of, and are set by, the BCUC.
+In practice, however, the Cabinet of the provincial government controls ICBC's rate setting through its power to set target financial outcomes (such as capital reserve ratios and profits), and through its ability to issue Special Directives to the BCUC.

 Revenue collected by the Corporation goes mostly towards paying insurance benefits and operational costs.
-The remainder is devoted to fulfilling ICBC’s mandate to promote safe driving (the "RoadSense" campaign), as well as various other loss prevention strategies.
+The remainder is devoted to fulfilling ICBC's mandate to promote safe driving (the "RoadSense" campaign), as well as various other loss prevention strategies.

+ICBC funds services, such as counselling for clients who have been in a car accident or who have had a family member pass due to a car accident.